-Warriors facing exodus of unpaid players
+Worcester Warriors face exodus of unpaid players

 Staff relaunch Go Fund Me page

-Warriors staff are appealing to the public for money, as some face another month without pay, through a Go Fund Me page set up last month after they went through similar troubles.
+Warriors staff have appealed to the public for money, as some face another month without pay, through a Go Fund Me page originally set up last month after they went through similar troubles - but some have been given work in the short term by the Begbies Traynor administration team.

-At the end of August, some staff and players were paid, others received 65% and some received nothing.
+Palmer added: "While I appreciate the uncertainty and focus has been on the players, we mustn't forget the staff that are employed, many of whom were only paid 65% of their wages for the prior month, and for some, even less than that.

-Staff have learned the company they sit in is not currently in administration, meaning they cannot be made redundant, cannot claim anything and will again not be paid.
+"We've kept a skeleton staff of about half a dozen people to support the purposes of the administration.
+We'll pay them for the assistance of the administration on a consultancy basis.

 - Premiership rugby in crisis